In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 The Spectra S2 Plus didn't score well in this metric.
 Although it shares a similar size and shape with its sibling, the Spectra S2 Plus relies on an outlet for power, while the Spectra S1 Plus comes with a rechargeable battery offering up to three hours of cordless operation.
-This distinction can be a determining factor for those who require an away-from-home pump where an outlet might not be in the same space where you can pump.
+This distinction can be a determining factor for those who require an away-from-home pump where an outlet might not be in the pumping area.

 Connecting Baby Bottles to Breast Pumps

 Some baby bottles will attach to breast pumps.
-Given the high amount of bottles and pumps on the market, we are prohibited from checking or covering this.
-If you decide to store your breast milk in bottles, you need an airtight cap, and a nipple or dust cover is not that.
-It's not intended for extended milk storage.
-Every mother is different regarding how much milk they produce, pumping goals, and storage space.
+Given the many bottles and pumps on the market, we are prohibited from testing which work well together.
+If you decide to store your breast milk in bottles, you need an airtight cap, and a nipple or dust cover will not do.
 You will need to figure out what storage options work best for you, and for your baby's safety, it's important to follow the CDC breastmilk storage guidelines.

 Credit: Abriah Wofford